aionnetwork/aion-docs/developers/tools/intellij-plugin/end-to-end.md

 This step pulls the `avm.jar` file that's going to run all your contracts locally.

-1. Right click anywhere in your project.
+1. Right-click anywhere in your project.
 2. Select **Aion Virtual Machine** > **Run Initialize**.

 ## View your Contract